uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 The following pages must be updated:

-- Patch detail: information about the status
+- Patch detail: information about the status.
+Given the fact we only have 2 states now (`retracted`/`final`), this can be a boolean information telling whether the patch is retracted or not.

-Q: should this be read-write? so that user can modify the `status` attribute using a toggle/drop-down (for non-vendor channels).
-If we allow this, we need to face the consequences of modifying a patch (maybe regenerating some data (`rhnServerNeededCache`)).
+Q: should this be read-write? so that user can modify the `status` attribute using a toggle (for non-vendor channels).
+If we allow this, we need to face the consequences of modifying a patch (maybe regenerating some data (`rhnServerNeededCache`, regenerating repodata of all channels, if this is not already handled somewhere)).

-- Patch list: a warning icon in the list, if the patch is retracted.
+- Patch list (*Patches -> All/Relevant*): an icon in the list, if the patch is retracted.

+- *System detail -> Software -> Packages -> List/Upgrade/Install*: a **fat**
+  warning icon in the list, if a package is contained in a retracted patch.
+The warning should contain a popup text, telling that selecting that package **installs** the package.

+- Package install/upgrade confirmation screens: if there are any packages contained retracted patches, we should explicitly inform the user on these screens too.

+- *System detail -> Software -> Patches*: an icon in the list, if the patch is retracted.
 The warning should contain a popup text, telling that selecting the patch for installation doesn't have any effect (see the details about zypper above).

-- Package updates list: a **fat** warning icon in the list, if a package is contained in a retracted patch.
-The warning should contain a popup text, telling that selecting that package **installs** the package.
+- *Channel detail -> Patches*: an icon

+- *Channel detail -> Packages*: an icon

-Q: consider this alternative: toggle button `show retracted patches`/`show packages from retracted` in those lists.
+Q: consider this alternative: toggle button `show retracted patches`/`show packages from retracted` in the lists above.

 ### XMLRPC